Three-day Online-course | International Summer School

 As increasing numbers of people worldwide live with one or more health problems, the study of prognosis has never been more important.
 Prognosis research provides information crucial to understanding, explaining and predicting future clinical outcomes in people with existing disease or health conditions.
 It provides pivotal evidence to inform outcome prediction, clinical decision making, design and evaluation of stratified medicine (stratified care), and all stages of translational research from molecular biology to health policy.

-This 3-day summer school is designed to introduce the key components and uses of prognosis research to health professionals and researchers, including:
+This 3-day online summer school is designed to introduce the key components and uses of prognosis research to health professionals and researchers, including:

 • a framework of four different prognosis research questions: overall prognosis, prognostic factors, prognostic models, and stratified medicine